edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

                                        └──────────┘
 ```

-**Single Agent:** One LLM with all tools
+**Single Agent:** One LLM with all tools - simpler but less focused
-**Multi-Agent:** Multiple LLMs, each with specialized role/tools
+**Multi-Agent:** Multiple LLMs, each with specialized role/tools - more complex but more capable

 ---

 ## Why Multi-Agent Systems?

+Multi-agent systems aren't always the right choice, but when tasks get complex enough, the benefits outweigh the coordination overhead.
+Before diving into implementation details, let's step back and understand the core value proposition: why would you add the complexity of multiple agents instead of just building one really good agent?

 ### Advantages

 #### 1. **Specialization**
 Each agent can focus on what it does best.
+Just like human teams, specialized agents outperform generalists for complex domains.
+A research agent with search tools and summarization expertise will find better information than a general-purpose agent trying to do everything.

 ```python
 research_agent = Agent(